prominencemaritime/docker-health-monitor/README.md

 # Multi-Project Docker Health Monitor

-A centralised docker container health monitoring system, with healthchecks across multiple projects.
-An email alert is sent when containers become unhealthy.
+A centralised health monitoring system that watches all Docker containers with healthchecks across multiple projects and sends email alerts when containers become unhealthy.

 ## Overview